 How long before you need to book a trip to Florence

 It is wise and convenient to book well in advance.

-To avoid possible unforeseen events, if you decide to book a trip in high season, it is always best to book as early as possible, while in low season there is no hurry.
+To avoid possible unforeseen events, if you decide to book a trip in the high season, it is always best to book as early as possible, while in the low season there is no hurry.
 On average, however, it is preferable to book between 5 and 2 months before arrival.

 How to reach Florence

 By plane: from Europe to the airports of Florence, Pisa, or Bologna.
 From other continents to the airports of Rome or Milan.

 Florence: the Peretola (Amerigo Vespucci) airport is small but very efficient.
 It is about 5 Km. from the historic center of Florence.
 To reach the center of Florence you can take the tram that goes to the central railway station (about 20 minutes) or the taxi.

 Pisa: from the Galileo Galilei airport you can take the bus to Florence (about 1 hour) or reach Pisa station by bus (about 5 minutes) or taxi and then go by train to Florence (about 50 minutes).

 Bologna: from Guglielmo Marconi airport you have to reach the central station of Bologna (about 25 minutes) and then go by train to Florence (about 40 minutes).

 Rome: from the Fiumicino (Leonardo Da Vinci) airport you have to take the train to the central railway station Roma Termini (about 30 minutes) and then the train to Florence (about 1 hour and 40 minutes).